danielfett/draft-dpop/main.md

     application, and is deemed secure,
  1. the JWT signature verifies with the public key contained in the `jwk` header of the JWT,
+ 1. the `jwk` header of the JWT does not contain a private key,
  1. the `htm` claim matches the HTTP method value of the HTTP request in which the JWT was received,
  1. the `htu` claim matches the HTTPS URI value for the HTTP